Fabian Aviles

 Alice Merolli

-Alice Merolli is a junior in the School of Arts and Sciences pursuing a double major in Political Science and Sociology, with a minor in Philosophy.
+Alice Merolli is a junior in the School of Arts and Sciences pursuing a double major in Political Science and Sociology.
 She is involved with varied organizations on campus, serving as the current Outreach Director for Rutgers Democrats and as the New Member Educator for Rutgers Moot Court.
-Outside of clubs, she is involved with research in the Department of Sociology, serving as a research assistant, and has held two internship experiences in the legal field.
-In her free time, she enjoys spending time with loved ones, painting, and traveling.
+Outside of clubs, she is a research assistant within the Department of Sociology, has held two internship experiences in the legal field, and is a junior undergraduate associate at the Eagleton Institute of Politics.
+She is excited for the opportunity to work with the Talking Across Difference team to help the Rutgers community have difficult conversations and give students the chance to become more civically engaged.

 Hemadharshinii Sendhilvel